 Thirdly, we don't believe in research questions.
 The reason for this is research questions actually constrain your research.
 You set a goal and then you try to achieve that goal, without realising there are other possibilities.
 You can go further.

 Lastly, we are intrigued by lateral innovation, which sums up our research and development activities".

 Shaping change is a participatory art event that explores gender issues and migrant experience.
 The event runs from the 15th of June until the 31st of August at Peel Street Park, Collingwood.

-The Centre for Design Innovation at Swinburne University of Technology engineered the augmented reality technology between the mural, and tablets and phones.
-By using either of these devices to interact wth the artwork, participants activate a dynamic video piece on tragic stories of three migrant Australians.
+The Centre for Design Innovation at Swinburne University of Technology engineered the augmented reality technology between the mural, tablets, and phones.
+By using either of these devices to interact with the artwork, participants activate a dynamic video piece on the tragic stories of three migrant Australians.